Healthier Civil Discourse

-So you've consumed the right media and learned about morals, bias, and the political spectrum.
-Now it's time to put that knowledge into practice.
+So you've learned about morals, bias, and the political spectrum, and you're consuming a more balanced media diet.
+Now it's time to put your knowledge and skills into practice.
 Learn how you can navigate healthier, more open conversations below!

 Check out how you can open yourself to diverse information sources and speak with people who hold different perspectives than your own.